aravindsuresh93/mayil/README.md

 ```

 ### Table Formatting Options

 The `ftable` method supports three types of conditional formatting:

 1. `conditions`: Applies formatting to both cell background and text
 2. `cell_colors`: Applies formatting only to cell background
 3. `text_colors`: Applies formatting only to text

 Each condition is defined as a tuple of (lambda function, color) where:
 - The lambda function should return a boolean
 - The color can be any valid CSS color (hex, rgb, named colors)

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.